bustosalex1/website/src/content/notes/python/numpy-cheatsheet.md

 title: "NumPy Cheatsheet"
 ---

+Things about NumPy that I am prone to forgetting.

 ### Indexing

 -   To get a row of a two-dimensional array as a one-dimensional array, you can